 * All Sniffspot articles are reviewed by certified trainers for quality, please see bottom of article for details *

 Can dogs experience phobias like humans do?
-The answer is yes — and these intense, persistent excessive fears can make life difficult for both pets and their people.
+Yes, they can.
+And these intense, persistent excessive fears can make life difficult for both pets and their people.

 Does your dog ever growl when you walk by their food dish?
 Maybe they get possessive of treats, carrying them far away and giving you side-eye when you start to approach — or snarling at your other pets or children if they get too close.